-- there is a compelling reason for the exempt employee to be required to work beyond normal working hours - working beyond regular work hours to finish up normal assignments does not qualify. - there is a "meeting of the minds" between the exempt employee and the supervisor - the employee must either be authorized or required by the supervisor to work the extra time.
+there is a compelling reason for the exempt employee to be required to work beyond normal working hours -working beyond regular work hours to finish up normal assignments does not qualify.

+there is a "meeting of the minds" between the exempt employee and the supervisor - the employee must either be authorized or required by the supervisor to work the extra time.

-Supervisors have discretion to make judgements regarding the application of the above criteria but are expected to do so in a way that supports the operations of the County without adversely affecting long- term staffing needs.
+Supervisors have discretion to make judgements regarding the application of the above criteria but are expected to do so in a way that supports the operations of the County without adversely affecting long-term staffing needs.

-Usage of paid leave (i.e., sick, vacation, exchange time, etc.), does not count towards the forty (40) hours work requirement.
+Usage of paid leave (i.e., sick, vacation, exchange time, etc.,), does not count towards the forty (40) hours work requirement.
 However, paid time off on County recognized holidays does count.

+Exchange time is accrued in increments of one-minute after the first 30 minutes over 40 hours.
 Exchange time earned in lieu of holiday premium pay is not subject to the forty (40) hour requirement.

-Exchange time hours must be designated as exchange time in the County's payroll system.
+In order to qualify for exchange time, employees must designate the hours as exchange time in the County's payroll system.
 The County will not recognize exchange time beyond an accrual of 40 hours except as otherwise set forth below.